anatol/booster/README.md

 `mount_timeout` timeout for waiting for root filesystem to appear.
 The field format is a decimal number and then unit number.
 Valid units are "s", "m", "h".
 If no value specified then default timeout (3 minutes) is used.
 To disable the timeout completely specify "0s".

+`extra_files` is a comma-separated list of extra files to add to the image.
+If an item starts with slash ("/") then it considered an absolute path.
+Otherwise it is a path relative to /usr/bin.
+If the item is a directory then its content is added recursively.

 #### Command-line arguments
 `booster` accepts a list of arguments: